TANK CLEANING LANCES

 Considerations For Using Tank Cleaning Lances

-Several factors explain why a tank cleaning lance may improve your cleaning process.
+Several factors explain why a tank washing lance may improve your cleaning process.
 Our engineers can evaluate your new or existing process to recommend solutions for achieving optimal cleaning performance and reliability.
 Discover why you would use a tank cleaning lance using the slide arrows below.

 Image

-OPTIMAL NOZZLE PLACEMENT
+IDEAL NOZZLE PLACEMENT

 Tank cleaning nozzles should be positioned in the upper part of the tank when possible.
 Nozzles placed too close to the ceiling of the tank will cause the sprays to deflect off the curved tank ceiling, resulting in poor cleaning impact.
-Tank cleaning lances are an ideal solution for optimal placement.
+Tank cleaning lances are an ideal solution for achieving optimal placement.

 (H3) Nozzle = 1/3 Overall Tank Height (H)